It will be of interest to any agency placing contractors to hear about the ramifications of IR35 for recruiters.

 2020 IR35 Review and impact of Coronavirus – Update

 After the recent election, the Conservative government announced a review of the changes to IR35.
-However, it has subsequently clarified that this review will not lead to a delay in, or any changes to, the IR35 legislation.
+It had subsequently clarified that this review will not lead to a delay in, or any changes to, the IR35 legislation.

-As a result, contractors and recruiters should assume that they will be affected by IR35 and prepare for it based on the longstanding deadline of April 6th, 2020.
+As a result, contractors and recruiters should assume that they will be affected by IR35 and prepare for it based on the extended deadline of April 2021.